alphagov/govuk_frontend_toolkit/docs/javascript.md

 Takes these options:
  - `el`: Element to run this test on (optional)
  - `name`: The name of the text (alphanumeric and underscores), which will be part of the cookie.
- - `customVarIndex`: The index of the custom variable in Google Analytics.
-GA only gives 50 integer slots to each account, and it is important that a unique integer is assigned to each test.
-Current contact for assigning a custom var slot for GOV.UK is: Ashraf Chohan <ashraf.chohan@digital.cabinet-office.gov.uk>
  - `defaultWeight`: Number of times each cohorts should appear in an array the random cohort is picked from, to be used in conjunction with weights on individual cohorts.
  - `cohorts`: An object that maps cohort name to an object that defines the cohort.
 Name must be same format as test name.
 Object contains keys (all optional):
    - `html`: HTML to fill element with when this cohort is picked.